mge-engine/mge/main/manual-html/_sources/introduction.rst.txt

 ############

 MGE stands for *Modern Game Engine*.
-It is called *modern* because it is a newcomer and relies on modern concepts, such as the latest C++ standard.
+It is called *modern* because it is a newcomer and relies on modern concepts, such as a recent C++ standard.

 There exist likely already too many game and graphics engines,